do what you love Page 1 of 82

 Back in 2010, when I handed over a few pounds to open that bank account, with nothing more than a laptop and an idea and Mr K’s support, things were very different.
 It was the year that the iPad was born, and Instagram was first released.
 A billion fewer people had mobile phones.
 I wasn’t yet married, I didn’t have any children, hardly anyone worked from home, almost no-one taught online, and blogs were only just starting to become a thing.
 Fourteen years and one pandemic later and although things have been tough in many ways these past few years, it has never been easier to work flexibly, or make the most of technology and online tools to connect with other people and thrive online.

-If you know that you want to make a change in the coming months, to do more of what you love, be more creative, write more – write a book even – don’t miss this huge sale.
+If you know that you want to make a change in the coming months, to do more of what you love, be more creative, write more – write a book even – check out my courses here, or read my essay Doing What You Love in the Age of AI here.
 What might you be grateful for fourteen years from now, if you make a big decision today??

 Wow I look young in this one.
 A lot has happened in the past eight years since this photo was taken, never mind the past fourteen since I set up the company!
 I wonder what has happened in your life in that time?

-If you aren’t quite sure what would be the best fit for you, feel free to hit reply with some info about yourself and where you are in your life right now, and what you are looking for, and I will personally get back to you with some suggestions.
+If you aren’t quite sure what would be the best fit for you, feel free to drop me a note at learning [at] dowhatyouloveforlife.com with some info about yourself and where you are in your life right now, and what you are looking for, and I will personally get back to you with some suggestions.

 Whatever you decide, I want to take this opportunity to thank you so much for being part of this gorgeous community, and for allowing me to do what I love, as I support you to do the same.
 May we walk this path for many more years together.